cakephp/docs/en/controllers/components/pagination.rst

 ----------------------------------------

 To paginate the same model multiple times within a single controller action you need to define an alias for the model.
-See :ref:`here <table-registry-usage>` for additional details on how to use the table registry::
+See :ref:`table-registry-usage` for additional details on how to use the table registry::

     // In a controller action